mozilla-l10n/localizer-documentation/tools/pontoon/ui.md

 ![Settings menu](/assets/images/pontoon/ui/settings.png)

-Note that access to certain settings may be restricted by user roles
+Note that access to certain settings may be restricted by user roles.

 By clicking the keyboard, a translator can view the workspace keyboard shortcuts.